MaxGandini/Physics_showcase/README.md

-A Repo for showcasing some of my works, developing solutions for various novel physics problems.
+A repository showcasing some of my work, where I develop solutions for various novel physics problems.

 ### Charge accumulation on a coil